elixir-cloud-aai/TESK/README.md

 ## How to install
  - Clone the repo to your kube-master and cd into the folder
- - Edit the follwing line in `specs/ingress/nginx-ingress-lb.yaml`:
+ - Edit the folliwing line in `specs/ingress/nginx-ingress-lb.yaml`:

  ```yaml
  spec: